Structured Clinical Interview for DSM

-DSM-III editions of SCID
+DSM-III editions

 The SCID for the DSM-III-R helped determine Axis I (SCID-I) and Axis II disorders (SCID-II).
 Separate versions were used to assess psychiatric patients (SCID-P) and to study non-patient populations (SCID-NP).
 Another form of the SCID-P, SCID-P W/PSY SCREEN, was developed for patients in which psychotic disorders were expected to be rare and only included screening questions for these disorders but not the complex module.
 Special versions were also created for studying panic disorder, assessing PTSD and combat experience in Vietnam veterans and studying the social and psychiatric consequencies of HIV infection.

 The reliability and validity of the SCID for DSM-III-R has been reported in several published studies.
 With regard to reliability, the range in reliability is enormous, depending on the type of the sample and research methodology (i.e., joint vs. test-retest, multi-site vs. single site with raters who have worked together, etc.)